Ian-Blanshard/MP4-Coffee-Shop/README.md

 If the customer is logged in they have a button which can take them to a form to leave there own review of the product.
 They are also able to edit previous reviews of theirs.

-At the bottom of the page a button is avaiable to navigate back to the product.
+At the bottom of the page a button is available to navigate back to the product.

 ***